yunTaoScripts/pythonNotebook/README.md

 # pythonNotebook
-This is a notebook through which you have a good command of Python basic grammar.
+This is a notebook through which you can have a good command of Python basic grammar.